 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
 The Corporation has a Governance Panel, which comprises four Corporation members and one co-opted member, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.
-In 2019/20, eight vacancies arose.
+In 2021/22, seven vacancies arose.

 Members of the Corporation are appointed for a term of office not exceeding three years.
-The number of consecutive terms of office is set at three, but this can be waived where an appointment is made mid-term or where it is in the best interests of the Corporation to make an appointment for a further term(s).
-As per the Code of Good Governance, this could be where a member takes on a more senior role, as Chair or Vice Chair, for example.
+The number of consecutive terms of office is set at three, but this can be waived where an appointment is made mid-term or where it is in the best interests of the Corporation to make an appointment for a further term(s), for example where a member takes on a more senior role, such as Chair or Vice Chair.